Whole House Power Surge Protector: Essential Home

 What is a Whole House Power Surge Protector and How Does It Work?

 A whole house power surge protector, often referred to as a Surge Protective Device (SPD), is an electrical appliance designed to protect your entire home’s electrical system and connected electronics from power surges.
 Unlike a power strip that only protects devices plugged directly into it, a whole house unit is installed at your main electrical service panel, providing comprehensive protection for all circuits and outlets.
+For browse all surge protectors articles on this site.

 Understanding Power Surges: The Unseen Threat

 Power surges are sudden, brief increases in electrical voltage or current that can travel through your home’s wiring.
 Many people immediately think of lightning strikes, and while direct lightning hits are powerful surge sources, they are far from the only threat.
 In fact, most surges originate inside your home.
 Think about it: every time your refrigerator compressor kicks on, your air conditioner cycles, or a hair dryer is switched off, it can create a miniature surge.
 These internal surges, though smaller, can cause cumulative damage to sensitive electronics over time.
-External surges, on the other hand, can come from utility grid switching, downed power lines, or, yes, lightning distant strikes.
+External surges, on the other hand, can come from utility grid switching, downed power lines, or, yes, distant lightning strikes.
 Each surge, whether big or small, poses a risk to your electronics’ delicate internal components.

 The Science Behind Whole House Protection